 When summer comes, tension between the greedy human king and the protective dragon father grows until the conflict erupts in fire and steel.
 Who will survive?

 This middle-grade (for ages 8-13) short story is told from the point-of-view of both the dragon, Ragel, and the human, King Thorn.
 It is broken up into nine chapters and is just over 10,000 words.
-The next part, Naahla's Pet, will be coming out soon.
+The next part is Naahla's Pet.

 Site and contents ©2018 Anthony Awtrey.